Albert-lane-org/Albert-Repo-Current-Template-/maybe-gate/maybe-gate-logic.md

+**"Maybe Gate"**
+**(Probabilistic Ternary Logic)**

-**"Maybe Gate" (Probabilistic Ternary Logic)** Traditional Boolean gates rely on crisp sets where values are strictly binary ($B = \{0, 1\}$), requiring a **Continuous Ternary Valuation Space** ($T$), mapped across a probability spectrum bounded by a safety threshold.
+Traditional Boolean gates rely on crisp sets where values are strictly binary ($B = \{0, 1\}$), requiring a **Continuous Ternary Valuation Space** ($T$), mapped across a probability spectrum bounded by a safety threshold.

-The custom license, produced by an AI to secure the output, follows the mathematical framework.
+A custom license, produced by an AI to secure the output, follows the mathematical framework.
 IP held indefinitely, not for corporate use @ Google or Microsoft.
 Others may ask, verbally.

 ---